-Peppermint is popular because it’s fresh, cooling, and remarkably beneficial.
+Peppermint essential oil is popular because it’s fresh, cooling, and remarkably beneficial.
 Peppermint has several therapeutic properties: antibacterial, antifungal, antirheumatic, antiseptic, antispasmodic, antiviral, astringent, carminative, diuretic, and immunostimulant.
-The ability of peppermint to simultaneously uplift and soothe is absolutely remarkable.
-We love peppermint, so we decided to put together a short list of some of our favorite uses that highlight its healthful benefits.
+The ability of Peppermint to simultaneously uplift and soothe is absolutely remarkable.
+We love Peppermint essential oil, so we decided to put together a short list of some of our favorite uses that highlight its healthful benefits.

 General usage guidelines

 Always dilute with a vegetable, seed, or nut carrier oil like coconut, jojoba, or avocado oil.
 See dilution guidelines.
 With any internal use, we recommend consulting with an aromatherapist or another naturopathic healthcare provider.
 Since essential oils are processed by the liver, if you have a compromised liver or liver disease, we strongly recommend working with your healthcare provider before use.

 Topical: Apply 1-2 diluted drops onto the area of concern.
 Add 20-30 drops to 1 oz. of unscented body, skin or hair care products.

 Internal: Dilute with a carrier oil or add to milk to evenly disperse essential oil.
 Once diluted, it can be added to the beverage or food of your choice.
 Add 2-3 diluted drops to a capsule and swallow.
 Gargle with 1-2 drops of diluted essential oil.